pratos/datahack2017-workshop-av/README.md

 # Analytics Vidhya's DataHack2017 Hack Session

-Code, Documents and Slides for Hack Session: ML Models in Production using Flask
+Code, Documents and Slides for Hack Session: ML Models in Production using Flask and Docker.